Fate/Apocrypha: Plot

-Sieg and Astolfo, being the winners of the war, speak to the Grail's avatar Justeaze Lizrich von Einzbern, who explains Shirō's wish will occur, but it will prevent humanity from evolving.
-Sieg requests that he be transformed into Fafnir, transporting the Grail to the Reverse Side of the World, where its magic will be neutralized.
-In the war's aftermath, Astolfo sets off to explore the world.
-Some unknown time later, Jeanne's spirit reunites with Sieg, confessing her love to him as they began a new journey together.
+Sieg and Astolfo, being the winners of the war, talk to the Grail's avatar Justeaze Lizrich von Einzbern, who explains Shirō's wish will occur, but it will prevent humanity from evolving.
+Sieg requests that he be transformed into Fafnir.
+After the war, Astolfo sets off to explore the world.
+Sometime later, Jeanne's spirit reunites with Sieg, confessing their love as they began a new journey together.